-Planning Suggestion: If your AGI is approaching \$100,000, consider shifting income to 2019 to obtain a full \$25,000 rental real estate loss for 2018.
+Planning Suggestion: If your AGI is approaching \$100,000, consider recognizing income to 2020 to obtain a full \$25,000 rental real estate loss for 2019.

-If you think you may be affected by the passive loss rules, you should consider speaking with your BDO advisor.
-In certain cases with proper planning, the adverse effect of these rules may be minimized.
+If you think you may be affected by the passive loss rules, you should speak with your client service professional.
+In certain cases, and with proper planning, the adverse effect of these rules may be minimized.